shopsys/shopsys/docs/frontend-api/pagination.md

 }
 ```

 To order your result add the `orderingMode` parameter, which is GraphQL enum type `ProductOrderingModeEnum`.
 You are not able to use other value than supported values of the specified type.
 If you want to add more ordering modes, feel free to extend the type in `ProductOrderingModeEnum.types.yaml`.
+Default ordering is `relevance` for search and `priority` for other queries.
 ```text
 {
   products (orderingMode: NAME_ASC) {